 My daughter’s birthday was coming up, and I debated between a birthday party or a trip.
 LEGOLAND® won by a popular vote, and I began planning, which is my favorite part of the trip preparation.
 Because I’m a thrifty mom, I found loads of helpful time- and money-saving tips for those venturing to LEGOLAND.

 1. Find a nearby hotel.
 While LEGOLAND-themed hotels are unique and a must-visit, we opted to stay in a hotel close to LEGOLAND during this trip.
 Courtyard by Marriott Winter Haven is less than a mile away and is in the same parking lot as Publix.

 2. Seek out ticket discounts.
 Several discounts are currently available online but can change at any moment.
 Click on each discount for the direct link!

 6. Plan your food and drinks.
 You are allowed to bring food and drinks inside the park.
+Coolers larger than 8.5″ by 6″ are not permitted.
 I used a convenient backpack cooler.
 We stopped by Publix, which is very close to LEGOLAND, and got all the snacks and sandwiches for the day.
 I froze several water bottles, and we had cool water to drink as it got hot throughout the day.
-We sat in Cypress Gardens and took in all the beautiful views while eating lunch.
+We sat in Cypress Gardens and enjoyed the beautiful views while eating lunch.
 It was a total win for us!